-The 2006 Act sets out seven general duties of directors to the company and is based on and replaces the existing common law rules and equitable principles that have developed over the years.
-The 2006 Act should be interpreted and applied in the same way.
+The 2006 Act codifies the general duties of directors to the company in statute and replaces the existing common law rules and equitable principles.
+The potential long-term effect of the 2006 Act will be that company directors can be made personally liable if they are deemed to have failed in promoting the success of the company.